JetBrains/hub-project-team-widget/README.md

 This widget shows the list of users and members of groups who are assigned to a project team.
 This widget can be added to dashboards and project overview pages in a Hub installation.
 You can also add this widget to dashboards in YouTrack.

-## Widget Development
+## Getting Started
 This project is open source.
 You are welcome to contribute to the development of this widget or use the source code as a springboard to develop your own widgets.

+After you check out the project, run `npm install` once to install all of the dependencies.

-The following commands are available:
+When installed, the following commands are available:

   - `npm test` to launch karma tests
   - `npm start` to run a local development server